Full jury of 12 people and 6 alternates is seated in Trump's hush money trial in New York

 Trump has denied having a sexual encounter with Daniels, and his lawyers argue that the payments to Cohen were legitimate legal expenses.

-Trump, who faces 34 felony counts of falsifying business records, has denied any wrongdoing.
+Trump faces 34 felony counts of falsifying business records.
 He could get up to four years in prison if convicted, though it’s not clear that the judge would opt to put him behind bars.
 Trump would almost certainly appeal any conviction.

-The hush money case is among four criminal prosecutions involving Trump as he vies to reclaim the White House, but it's possible that it will be the sole case to reach trial before November's presidential election.

-Appeals and other legal wrangling have caused delays in cases charging Trump with plotting to overturn the 2020 election results and with illegally hoarding classified documents.
+Trump is involved in four criminal cases, but it's not clear that any others will reach trial before the November election.
+Appeals and legal wrangling have caused delays in the other three cases charging Trump with plotting to overturn the 2020 election results and with illegally hoarding classified documents.

 Follow the AP's coverage of former President Donald Trump at https://apnews.com/hub/donald-trump.